japila-books/spark-sql-internals/docs/logical-operators/Expand.md

 # Expand Unary Logical Operator

-`Expand` is a link:spark-sql-LogicalPlan.adoc#UnaryNode[unary logical operator] that represents `Cube`, `Rollup`, link:spark-sql-LogicalPlan-GroupingSets.adoc[GroupingSets] and link:spark-sql-Expression-TimeWindow.adoc[TimeWindow] logical operators after they have been resolved at <<analyzer, analysis phase>>.
+`Expand` is a spark-sql-LogicalPlan.md#UnaryNode[unary logical operator] that represents `Cube`, `Rollup`, spark-sql-LogicalPlan-GroupingSets.md[GroupingSets] and spark-sql-Expression-TimeWindow.md[TimeWindow] logical operators after they have been resolved at <<analyzer, analysis phase>>.

 ```
 FIXME Examples for